bveldhuyzen/rounding-module/README.md

 - Any amount of lines
 - Integer separated from decimal(s) by either dot or comma
 - The file can contain text on lines; the output in the log will be incorrect for that line
+- For now only functional for positive numbers; option to round negative numbers in the making
 ____

 INSTALL